 Annual Research Meeting

-- Travel and accommodations for the Annual Research Meeting will be provided by the EERE Program sponsoring the Awards.
+- Travel and accommodations for the meeting will be provided by the EERE Program sponsoring the Awards.

 - During this meeting, participants will have the opportunity to learn more about DOE, the Office of Energy Efficiency and Renewable Energy, and the agencies affiliated with EERE, and to meet with and present their research to other EERE participants, EERE staff, and representatives from DOE national laboratories and other research facilities supporting the EERE research mission.